 - A. Step 1.
 The grievant, through the union steward or other union representative, shall submit the grievance in writing to the first level of management having the authority to effect a remedy (or identified designee); copy to the local Human Resources Manager. - 1.
 The grievance shall be filed within forty (40) business days of the date the grievant knew or should have known of its occurrence. - 2.
 Under normal circumstances, the written statement of the grievance shall be submitted on forms provided by the Judiciary electronically or by hard copy.
 Any changes to the form will be provided to the Union forty (40) business days in advance. - 3.
 The union shall be notified by the Judiciary within three (3) business days of a grievance that is received by the employer. - 4.
 After exchange of discovery, a meeting may be scheduled between the union and the appropriate manager or designee within ten (10) business days of receipt of the grievance.
 A written disposition of the grievance shall be given to the grievant and the union within five (5) business days of the meeting.
-A copy of the disposition shall also be forwarded to the Labor and Employee Relations Unit of the Administrative Office of the Courts. - B. Step 2.
+A copy of the disposition shall also be forwarded to the Labor and Employee Relations Unit of the Administrative Office of the Courts.

+B. Step 2.
 If the grievance is not resolved at Step 1 of this procedure, then the union may, within ten (10) business days of receipt of the disposition of Step 1, submit the grievance to the Counsel's Office and request a Step 2 hearing.
 If requested by the Union, a hearing shall be held by the Counsel's Office within twenty (20) business days of receipt of the appeal.
 A staff member of the Counsel's Office shall be assigned to hear the grievance and shall render a written disposition of the grievance within twenty-five (25) business days unless the time frame is extended by the parties' mutual written agreement.
 A copy of the disposition shall be forwarded to the grievant and the union.
+Parties shall have a virtual pre-hearing conference with the hearing officer to go over any discovery or other issues no less than three (3) business days prior to the hearing.
+This conference shall be waived if both parties agree that it is unnecessary.